Let Battle Commence

 I know it might not be that easy and I know that schools may just cut music over night – and again I think this is a shocking and ridiculous thing to do.

-But what if we could do something.
-What if we could really show the education sector the value of music.
-What if tomorrow we all took to twitter to show all the amazing things we were doing.
-What if music teachers were given a boost of inspiration that got them through to the end of term ready to embark on new projects and schemes in the new term.
-What if we could change our sector by showing how amazing we are.
+What if we could really show the education sector the value of music?
+Imagine what would happen if tomorrow we all took to twitter to show all the amazing things we were doing.
+Could we give each other a boost of inspiration?
+This boost might help get us through another day, week or term.
+What if we could change our sector by showing how amazing we are?
+Not moaning, or worrying or complaining.
+Instead, showing the world the true power of music education.

 The future, well that is a little uncertain for us, more so for some than others.
 But I think we can change it.
 I think we can show this nation, this government and more importantly our students, that music is essential.
 We can show them that we need music in our schools and it is worth fighting for.

 So will you help me change the narrative?
 Will you help me spread the power of music education?
-Will you go online tomorrow and share stories of colleagues you know that are doing an amazing job?
-Will you tag someone on twitter and just say how brilliant they are or write a blog about the way music impacts your school?
+Could you go online tomorrow and share stories of colleagues you know that are doing an amazing job?
+Might you be able to tag someone on twitter and say how brilliant they are?
+Why not write a blog about the way music impacts your school?

 I will read it, I will share it and I will learn from it.

 Last night I had my end of term concert at school.
 It has been a long hard term and every music teacher knows the pressures of coursework.
-But last night I stopped and reminded myself that I truly love my job and I love this sector.
-It breaks my heart that it is being eroded, and I just want to see an end to that.
+But last night I stopped and reminded myself that I truly love my job.
+It breaks my heart that it is being eroded, and we must do something about that.
 When it is tough I just think of all the success stories over the years.
 When I feel tired I remember all the times that I got through it.
 I want to share those things, but I also want to read about them.
 So share them with us and with the world so that we can all pull together to fight against this tidal wave of cuts.

 Let’s change the narrative and try and stop the erosion of music.
 And please know that my heart goes out to colleagues that have had their departments ripped apart – I do know some of the devastation of that.
 But I want to make sure that we do something about it.
-We can’t wait.
-We have to rise up!
-We have to stand together for music education, and we have to do it now!
+We can’t wait – we have to rise up!
+Put simply, we have to stand together for music education, and we have to do it now!